ADORSYS-GIS/openstack/docs/netplan_doc.md

           - 8.8.4.4
 ```

-- addresses: Sets the static IP address with the subnet mask (/24)
+- addresses: Sets the static IP address with the subnet mask (/24).
-- gateway4: specifies the default gateway
+- gateway4: Specifies the default gateway.
-- nameservers: defines the DNS servers (here, those of Google)
+- nameservers: Defines the DNS servers (here, those of Google).

 ### IPv6 Configuration with DHCP